-- The ACFC has also commented on the situation of certain groups whose specific identity and desire to preserve that identity were beyond doubt but who were not always considered to fall within the scope of the Framework Convention.
-Examples include the groups which at national level were in the majority, but which constituted a minority at regional level, 43 as well as indigenous peoples.
-44 - Lastly, on a number of occasions, the ACFC also commented in detail and with some criticism on the exclusion from the personal scope of application of the FCNM, not groups as such, but certain persons who could objectively be considered as belonging to minorities recognised by the State.
-Such is the case where the protection afforded by the FCNM not in the context of the new minorities but rather in that of the traditional minorities, is restricted solely to those who have acquired the citizenship of the country of residence.45 - 38.
+- 37. Although the ACFC's reasoning remained very concise in the "standard" paragraphs of its Opinions, on several occasions the ACFC was much more explicit in its criticism concerning the exclusion by some States of certain groups from the scope of the FCNM: - For example, as regards Roma and certain other groups in Denmark,44 the ACFC took the view that the Government should enter into a dialogue with representatives of these groups in order to identify any interest they may have in being given the protection afforded by the FCNM. - The ACFC has also commented on the situation of certain groups whose specific identity and desire to preserve that identity were beyond doubt but who were not always considered to fall within the scope of the Framework Convention.
+Examples include the groups which at national level were in the majority, but which constituted a minority at regional level,45 as well as indigenous peoples.46 - Lastly, on a number of occasions, the ACFC also commented in detail and with some criticism on the exclusion from the personal scope of application of the FCNM, not groups as such, but certain persons who could objectively be considered as belonging to minorities recognised by the State.
+Such is the case where the protection afforded by the FCNM not in the context of the new minorities but rather in that of the traditional minorities, is restricted solely to those who have acquired the citizenship of the country of residence.47 - 38.
 Apart from the more substantiated criticisms under Article 3 with regard to the exclusion of the above-mentioned groups or individuals, the ACFC has, in the course of its Opinions, commented at greater length on the situation of groups which governments do not consider to be protected by the FCNM; however, this has been almost exclusively in connection with Article 6, regarding the promotion of a spirit of tolerance and intercultural dialogue, and protection against acts of discrimination.
-In the view of the ACFC, the spirit and the letter of this provision allow for no limitation of the scope exclusively to those groups that are considered to be national minorities.
-Starting with its opinion on Ukraine, the ACFC has repeatedly expressed this interpretation.
-The ACFC's comments in relation to Article 6 in many opinions show that the
+In the view of the ACFC, the spirit and the letter of this provision allow for no limitation of the scope exclusively to those groups that are considered to be